cmosgh/go-react-spa-server/README.md

 ### Static Directory Configuration

 The server serves static files from a configurable directory.
+This directory is where the mounted SPA static files are expected to reside.
 The lookup order for the static directory is as follows:

 1.  **`STATIC_DIR` Environment Variable**: If set, this environment variable takes the highest precedence.
+This is particularly useful when mounting an external volume containing your SPA.
     ```bash
     STATIC_DIR=/path/to/your/static/files go run main.go
     ```